-At this point I started buying many different famous brandname chisels and tested them to destruction.
+At this point I started buying many different famous brandname chisels and literally tested them to destruction.
 The standard against which I compared them all was the excellent Kiyotada products forged by Shimamura Kosaburo, a blacksmith who was at one time lauded by metallurgists as being the best chisel blacksmith in Japan.
 I have yet to find a better chisel, but I tried.
 The testing criteria were initial sharpness, durability (resistance to cracking and chipping) and edge retention ability.

 The testing process I employed was to sharpen each 24mm chisel’s blade to 10,000 grit, and cut mortises with it in a Japanese hardwood called Keyaki (zelkova wood).
 I would abuse each chisel to determine how tough it was, and examine the edge after cutting each mortise.
 If the edge rolled or dented (and many did), then I knew it was too soft and rejected it.
-But if it chipped, broke, or performed well, I took it to the next step where I re-sharpened it and continued to cut mortises until the edge chipped or dulled.
+But if it chipped or performed well, I took it to the next step where I re-sharpened it and continued to cut mortises until the edge chipped or dulled again.
 I rejected those chisels that readily chipped or quickly dulled.
 Most of the newly-produced chisels sold under famous brand names, and all the chisels produced in Miki, which were too soft, failed these comparative tests utterly.

 Indeed, few amateurs in any country know how to properly use and maintain professional-grade chisels.
 Even in Japan, amateurs carelessly damage blades blaming their failure on the blacksmith and making it a warranty problem for the wholesaler and retailer.
-Therefore, when marketing exclusively to inexperienced amateurs either domestically or internationally, the wholesaler’s surest path to profitability is to sell mass-produced blades that are softer and more resistant to damage than the harder blades sought out by professional Japanese woodworkers.
+Therefore, when marketing exclusively to inexperienced amateurs either domestically or internationally, the wholesaler’s surest path to profitability is to sell mass-produced blades that look good in online photos and are softer and more resistant to damage than the harder blades sought out by professional Japanese woodworkers.

 I discovered I had set myself a time consuming challenge that couldn’t be accomplished using the internet or telephone alone.
 I bought more chisels and damaged more blades.
 I spent weekends on trains going all over Japan visiting woodworkers and blacksmiths, inspecting forges, and checking QC techniques and steel stockpiles.
-At last I found 3 chisel blacksmiths and one plane blacksmith that consistently produced only the professional-grade tools I wanted with real-world performance approaching that of Kiyotada, Ichihiro, and Yokozaka.
+At last I found three chisel blacksmiths (people not companies) and one plane blacksmith that consistently produced only the professional-grade tools I wanted with real-world performance (but perhaps not the appearance) approaching that of Kiyotada, Ichihiro, and Yokozaka.

 During this process I was in communication with professional woodworker friends in the US that know how to use and maintain Japanese planes and chisels.
 I told them of my adventures and even sent them some of the tools I found to try.
-After testing the tools they too wanted some.
+After testing the tools they too wanted some too.
 Word of mouth spread and one thing lead to another.

 Unfortunately, our blacksmiths are not getting younger.
 All are in their late 70’s and 80’s.
 Production will not continue much longer, so if you are looking for professional-grade chisels and planes at a reasonable price, as I was, then don’t wait too long.
 No one knows when the “grey rain-curtain of this world will roll back and all will turn to silver glass,” as the old wizard put it.

 Please share your insight, questions or comments in the comments section below.
 If you have questions or would like to learn more about our tools, please use the questions form located immediately below.
-Please share your insights and comments with everyone in the form locayted further below labeled “Leave a Reply.”